| CloserLook > John > John 11:8-48 |

 brother had not died."

-If you go back to V21, you will find that Martha had said exactly the same thing.
+If you go back to V 21, you will find that Martha had said exactly the same thing.
 However, I'm quite sure Mary’s tone was decidedly different.
-It wasn't what she said; it was where she said it.
-Knowing Martha, I wouldn't be surprised, if she was looking
+It wasn't what she said, it was where she said it.
+Knowing Martha, I wouldn't be surprised if she was looking

 Mary's words were sobbed out at His feet.
 Neither of the sisters could make sense of what Jesus was doing, but their response was quite different.
 It was different because they were quite different, and I'm sure Jesus understood.
-V33-35 "When
+V 33-35 "When Jesus therefore saw her weeping, and the Jews also weeping which

-the Lord Jesus.
+Jesus.

 Because He is God, He can see the light at the end of the tunnel.
 In fact, He had already told His disciples, "This sickness is not unto death, but